Writing the Breakout Novel v2.0

 Thursday – breakfast, class with Don, lunch, writing and one-on-one meetings with staff, dinner, voluntary critique groups.

-Friday - breakfast, class with Don, lunch, writing and one-on-one meetings with staff, dinner, micro-tension workshop.
+Friday - breakfast, class with Don, lunch, writing and one-on-one meetings with staff, dinner, Micro-Tension Workshop with Don.

 Saturday – breakfast, class with Don, lunch, writing and one-on-one meetings with staff, dinner, evening out with group!